 \IEEEPARstart{P}{ositron} emission tomography (PET) is a nuclear medical imaging technique used to visualize functional mechanisms within the body.
-It consist in injecting a positron-emitting radiopharmaceutical as a tracer, designed specifically for the targeted function.
-This tracer concentrates in the regions of interest via the metabolism, and pairs of $\upgamma$ photons resulting from the electron-positron annihilations are detected by a array of ring detectors placed around the patient.
-Finally, an image of the activity distribution is reconstructed from the emission data. \Ac{PET} has a wide range of applications in fields such as oncology, cardiology or neurology.
+It involves injecting a positron-emitting radiopharmaceutical as a tracer, designed specifically for the targeted function.
+This tracer concentrates in the regions of interest via the metabolism, and pairs of $\upgamma$ photons resulting from the electron-positron annihilation events are detected by an array of ring detectors placed around the patient.
+Finally, an image of the activity distribution is reconstructed from the emission data. \Gls{PET} has a wide range of applications in fields such as oncology, cardiology or neurology.

-\Ac{PET} technology has undergone significant advancements since its introduction in the 1970s~\cite{jones2017history}, particularly in terms of sensitivity, spatial resolution, and quantitative accuracy.
-Modern \ac{PET} systems are typically integrated with anatomical imaging modalities such as \ac{CT} or \ac{MR}, enabling the generation of gamma photon attenuation maps for \ac{AC}\footnote{In the following, the acronym ``AC'' stands for ``attenuation correction'' and for ``attenuation-corrected'' (depending of the phrasing).} and scatter estimation.
+\Gls{PET} technology has undergone significant advancements since its introduction in the 1970s~\cite{jones2017history}, particularly in terms of sensitivity, spatial resolution, and quantitative accuracy.
+Modern \gls{PET} systems are typically integrated with anatomical imaging modalities such as \gls{CT} or \gls{MR}, enabling the generation of $\upgamma$ photon attenuation maps for \gls{AC}\footnote{In the following, the acronym ``AC'' stands for ``attenuation correction'' and for ``attenuation-corrected'' (depending on the phrasing).} and scatter estimation.
 These hybrid systems not only facilitate more accurate quantitative imaging but also provide complementary functional and anatomical information, thereby assisting clinicians in diagnosis.
-Furthermore, contemporary \ac{PET} systems increasingly leverage \ac{TOF} information to enhance spatial localization.
+Furthermore, contemporary \gls{PET} systems increasingly leverage \gls{TOF} information to enhance spatial localization.